-The Invasive Species Collaborative will develop research-based teams throughout the university and create transdisciplinary partnerships with government and tribal agencies, non-governmental organizations, industry, and local communities to promote a deep understanding of invasive species’ impacts on society.
+The Invasive Species Collaborative will develop research-based teams throughout the university and create transdisciplinary partnerships with government and tribal agencies, non-governmental organizations, private industries, and local communities to promote a deep understanding of invasive species’ impacts on society.
 In doing so, we will foster a holistic environment where science, policy, and the humanities meet to tackle this global challenge.

 What We Do